necrotic7/Image-WebCrawler/README.md

 ```
 for count, i in enumerate(range(0,350, 35)):
 ```
-Now I have a 10 times loop, and I will recive 35 images in each loop.
+Now it has a 10 times loop, and it will dowload 35 images in each loop.

 You can change the file name by changing 'm' & 'count', but be aware that they should be integer, or you can rewrite the code by your own.